dell-research-harvard/NEWS-COPY/README.md

 This repo includes:
 - NEWS-COPY dataset: 7,210 document dataset, with 122,876 positive duplicate pairs, for studying noise-robust de-duplication.
 - Rule-based de-duplication methods: hashing and N-gram overlap.
 - Neural de-duplication methods: a contrastively trained bi-encoder, and a "re-rank" style approach combining a bi- and cross-encoder.
+Plus pre-trained models for both of these.
 - Inference at scale for hashing and the biencoder methods.

 If you find this work useful, please cite the following paper: